ForgeFin/Fin-Env-Narrative/Models/README.md

 1. First, the required packages are loaded.
 2. Then, you need to specify the direcotry containing the *dataframe*, the text files, and the directory, where the results should be saved.
 3. Each code produces its own train, test, validation split and saves them to your storage-directory.
-This way you can ensure that you either create your own train-test-val-split or that you always create and reload the same, unique train-test-val-split.
+This way you can ensure that you either create your a new train-test-val-split or that you always create and reload the same, unique train-test-val-split.
-4. Next, the models for each label are created and stored after every epoch.
+4. Next, the models setup is created, which saves each model after every epoch.
 To make sure each label is saved in its own folder, create sub-folders in your storage-directory named exactly like the labels (env_q, env_t, EPS_q, BHAR_t).
 5. Each code contains the *direct path*, path *env*, and the *combined path*.
-Make sure that you assigne the according label (marked in the code with ```## << HERE:```)
+Make sure that you assigne the according label (marked in the code as ```## << HERE:```)